skylar-koningin/cider_install_scripts/README.md

 - Windows
 - MacOS Intel
 - MacOS Silicon
-- apt-based distros (Tested on Debian 13, Kali Linux, Linux Mint, PikaOS, and Pop!_OS)
+- apt-based distros (Tested on Debian 13, Kali Linux, Linux Mint, PikaOS, and Pop!_OS; also works on ChromeOS with the "Linux development environment" enabled)
 - dnf-based distros (Tested on AlmaLinux, CentOS, and Fedora 42)
 - zypper-based distros (Tested on openSUSE Tumbleweed)
 - pacman-based distros (Tested on Arch Linux, CachyOS, and Manjaro)